Retaining wall: Gravity

 Gravity walls depend on their mass (stone, concrete or other heavy material) to resist pressure from behind and may have a 'batter' setback to improve stability by leaning back toward the retained soil.
 For short landscaping walls, they are often made from mortarless stone or segmental concrete units (masonry units).
 Dry-stacked gravity walls are somewhat flexible and do not require a rigid footing.
+They can be built to a low height without additional materials being inserted, and have concrete added for strength and stability.